anttikivi/reginald/README.md

 ### Building

-Make sure you have at [Zig](https://ziglang.org/) 0.15.1 installed.
+Make sure you have at least [Zig](https://ziglang.org/) 0.15.2 installed.
 After that, building Reginald is as simple as running the build script:

 ```sh
 zig build